HOME About Us Education Fun Stuff Animals Rehab Support Us FAQ Links

 Some of our Program Topics have included:

-The school program goes into the classroom for several teaching sessions and then follows-up with a field trip to the sanctuary.
-We are also fortunate to have offers from a number of other animal experts who are willing to participate in the teaching program as guest speakers.
+Our school program starts in the classroom with several teaching sessions and then follows-up with a field trip to the sanctuary.
+We are also fortunate to have offers from a number of other animal experts who are willing to participate in the teaching program as guest speakers from time to time.

-Although there is not a "fee" for the program we ask for a donation from those who can make one.
+Although there is no "fee" for the programs we ask for a donation from those who can make one.
 100% of all donations go towards animal care and the educational programs.

 Comments, ideas and feedback about our educational plans are welcome.
-Currently, we focus primarily upon children between the ages of 8 to 11 because that appears to be the age where we can make the most difference through education.
+Currently, we focus primarily upon children between the ages of 8 to 11 because we feel it is the age where we can make the most difference through education.

 Nene Program